The GJA elections and matters arising

 The 2022 Elections - to hold or not to

-The members of the Election Committee of 2017 under the Chairmanship of Benedict Assorow could have done a great deal of service for the GJA if they had paid a little attention to the concerns on the voter's list as raised by some aspirants.
+The members of the Election Committee of 2017 under the Chairmanship of Benedict Assorow could have done a lot of services for the GJA if they had paid a little attention to the concerns on the voter's list as raised by some aspirants.
 But singing to their master’s voices, they cared less about their cry and behaved like village head teachers or tin gods whose words are final.

 This is the first time in history that the voters or membership list of the GJA has been bloated for an election.
 This has never happened before, and it is a great indictment on the leadership of Roland Affail Monney and the Election Committee chaired by Benedict Assorow.
 The administrator can never insert those ghost names if it has not been sanctioned by the national executives.